+If people with arginase deficiency have episodes of hyperammonemia, they may be given intravenous (IV) fluids.
 During an episode of severe hyperammonemia, people with arginase deficiency are generally treated in the hospital.
-They may require dialysis, nitrogen-scavenging medications, intravenous (IV) fluids/feeds or other treatments.
+They may require dialysis, nitrogen-scavenging medications, intravenous (IV) fluids, or other treatments.
 These treatments are given to quickly reduce blood ammonia levels and prevent brain damage.

 What is the long-term outlook for people with arginase deficiency?

-The long-term outlook (prognosis) for people with arginase deficiency varies from person to person and depends on many factors, including the severity of the condition, the affected person's ability to follow the strict diet recommendations and the response to treatment.
-For example, some children appear to have more severe intellectual disability while others are more physically affected (i.e. severe spasticity with joint contractures).
-It is thought that approximately 75% of affected people survive the condition and live long lives.
+The long-term outlook (prognosis) for people with arginase deficiency varies from person to person.
+It depends on many factors, including the severity of the disorder, the person's ability to follow the strict diet recommendations, and the response to treatment.
+For example, some children appear to have more severe intellectual disability while others are more physically affected (e.g. severe spasticity with joint contractures).
+It is thought that approximately 75% of people with arginase deficiency live long lives.

-If the condition is undiagnosed or if an affected person is unable to follow the strict diet, the prognosis is poor and may include severe intellectual disability and muscle stiffness; loss of the ability to walk; and loss of bladder and bowel control.
+If the disorder is not diagnosed or if a person with arginase deficiency is unable to follow the strict diet, the prognosis is poor and may include severe intellectual disability and muscle stiffness, loss of the ability to walk, and loss of bladder and bowel control.
 However, even with treatment, the outcome can vary.
-In some cases, treatment has been shown to lower arginine levels in both the blood and the cerebrospinal fluid significantly, with some affected people even having near normal levels.
+In some cases, treatment has been shown to significantly lower arginine levels in both the blood and the cerebrospinal fluid, with some people even having near normal levels.
 With this response, continued treatment would be expected to improve long-term outlook and prevent progression of neurological symptoms.
-However, some affected people who follow the recommended treatment regimen may continue to have high levels of arginine in their blood, which can be associated with symptoms that worsen overtime.
-In fact, one study found that 50% of people with arginase deficiency who are compliant with treatment see an improvement in symptoms, 25% have symptoms that remain the same, and 25% experience a progression of the condition.
+However, some people with arginase deficiency who follow the recommended treatment regimen may continue to have high levels of arginine in their blood, which can be associated with symptoms that worsen over time.
+In fact, one older study found that 50% of people with arginase deficiency who are compliant with treatment see an improvement in symptoms, 25% have symptoms that remain the same, and 25% experience a progression of the metabolic disorder.